-FSANZ has qualitatively ranked the relative public health and safety risks posed by chemical and microbiological hazards in seafood products eaten in Australia.
+Food Standards Australia New Zealand (FSANZ) has qualitatively ranked the relative public health and safety risks posed by chemical and microbiological hazards in seafood products eaten in Australia.
+FSANZ has undertaken this ranking, using the best available scientific data, for the sole purpose of developing a Primary Production and Processing Standard for seafood

 The output of this report is presented as a qualitative risk ranking, rather than as a risk assessment of commodity/hazard pairs.
-Risk ranking, a form of comparative risk assessment [1,2], enables differentiation of the relative level of risk posed by microbiological and chemical hazards present in the diverse range of seafood commodities in the Australian marketplace - for example, molluses, crustacea and finfish.
+Risk ranking, a form of comparative risk assessment [1,2], enables differentiation of the relative level of risk posed by microbiological and chemical hazards present in the diverse range of seafood commodities in the Australian marketplace - for example, molluscs, crustacea and finfish.

-Although not presented in the format of a formal risk assessment, the report is based on the elements of risk assessment defined by the Codex Alimentarius Commission: hazard identification; hazard characterisation; exposure assessment; and risk characterisation [3].
+The report draws on data from a variety of sources including published risk assessments, and the format is based on the elements of risk assessment defined by the Codex Alimentarius Commission: hazard identification; hazard characterisation; exposure assessment; and risk characterisation [3].
 The analysis was, to some extent, constrained by the limited epidemiological data on seafood-borne illness and the scarcity of information of the prevalence and levels of hazards in seafood products in Australia.
 A quantitative exposure assessment was therefore not undertaken.